orsinium-labs/walnats/docs/intro.md

 ## Overview

 Walnats is a Python library for writing *event-driven* services.
-Being event-driven means that when a service (*producer*) want to run some job in background, on schedule, or in another internal service, that service *emits* an *event*.
+Being event-driven means that when a service (*publisher*) wants to run some job in background, on schedule, or in another internal service, that service *emits* an *event*.
 The event tells other services that something happened in the system.
-Other services (*consumers*) may have one or multiple *actors* that *listen* to events and *handle* them in some way.
+Other services (*subscribers*) may have one or multiple *actors* that *listen* to events and *handle* them in some way.

 For example, your project may have a "users" service that emits "user-registered" event.
 And then "notifications" service may have a "send-email" actor that sends a welcome email to the newly registered user.